ccg-v/cpp_modules/cpp_06/ex00/EXCEPTIONS.md

     		// Handle any other standard exceptions
 		}
 		```
-4. Documentation and Communication
+## 4. Documentation and Communication

 The choice of exception documents the function's behavior:

-    Code Readability:
+* **Code Readability**:
-        It makes the code more readable and understandable for other developers by clearly indicating what types of errors a function might throw.
+    * It makes the code more readable and understandable for other developers by clearly indicating what types of errors a function might throw.
-    API Contracts:
+    * API Contracts:
-        When creating libraries or APIs, specifying which exceptions might be thrown establishes a clear contract with the users of the API.
+        * When creating libraries or APIs, specifying which exceptions might be thrown establishes a clear contract with the users of the API.

-5. Maintenance and Debugging
+## 5. Maintenance and Debugging

 The type of exception can help in identifying and fixing issues more efficiently:

-    Error Diagnosis:
+* **Error Diagnosis**:
-        Different exceptions can guide developers to the source of the problem quickly.
+    * Different exceptions can guide developers to the source of the problem quickly.
-        For instance, std::invalid_argument might prompt a check on input validation, whereas std::range_error might lead to examining boundary conditions.
+    * For instance, std::invalid_argument might prompt a check on input validation, whereas std::range_error might lead to examining boundary conditions.

-Example
+## Example

 Consider a function that processes numerical values:
 ```